Heracles: A HfO2 Ferroelectric Capacitor Compact Model for Efficient Circuit Simulations: Experimental validation

 \section{Experimental validation}

-Based on experimental data on switching kinetics (Fig.~\ref{subfig:kinetics_fit}), obtained from a HZO FeCap (Fig.~\ref{subfig:stack}), we verified the transient switching process of the model, and obtained the parameters listed in Tab.~\ref{tab:params_nls}.
+To verify the model, we extract the model parameters (Table~\ref{tab:params_nls}) for an HZO FeCap with tungsten electrodes, as depicted in Fig.~\ref{fig:3}(a), with an area of 625\,µm².
 The fabrication details are described elsewhere \cite{ali-2024}, and all experimental measurements are performed after 1000 wake-up cycles at 3\,V, unless otherwise noted.
+The simulations were executed in the Cadence Spectre SPICE simulator at a at temperature of 21$^{\circ}$C and using the AHDL VerilogA compiler.

+With the extracted parameter set, we compare the resulting model simulations with the equivalent experimental characterization results from the device.
+In addition, we extract mean and standard deviation values for parameters that are a plausible physical source of the variability (Table~\ref{tab:params_mc}) and compare Monte Carlo simulations with an experimental device-to-device variability study of the switching kinetics at room temperature and 85°C.

-Using the extracted set of parameters, we compared the experimental hysteresis curve of a device after wake-up with the simulation (Fig.~\ref{subfig:pv_fit}) and obtained a close match.
-Further, the model also provides a capacitance hysteresis that resembles the characteristic butterfly shape (Fig.~\ref{subfig:c_hyst}), which also reflects the voltage bias seen in the polarization hysteresis, and models the leakage current through the device (Fig.~\ref{subfig:iv_leak}) with independent contributions from both the HZO layer as well the interface layer.
-The model also replicates the hysteresis loop at lower voltages (Fig.~\ref{subfig:pv_lowv}) and, with parameters adjusted for oxidation or degradation of the electrodes, lowering the depletion capacitance, is further able to model the polarization hysteresis of the pristine device (Fig.~\ref{subfig:pv_pristine}), suggesting that the depletion capacitance is a plausible factor in the wake-up process.
+Using the extracted set of parameters, we compared the experimental polarization hysteresis curve (Fig.~\ref{fig:3}(b)) of a device after wake-up with the simulation and obtained a close match.
+Notably, the bias shift of the polarization hysteresis is accurately captured, however due to the asymmetry of the device the positive voltage switching process is captured more closely than the negative voltage portion.
+The switching kinetics, over six orders of magnitude from 1\,µs to 1\,s, are modeled accurately as well, as evidenced by Fig.~\ref{fig:3}(c), following the experimental data for 1\,V and 1.5\,V. Further, the model also provides a capacitance hysteresis that resembles the characteristic butterfly shape (Fig.~\ref{fig:3}(d)) which originates from the electrode depletion capacitance.
+The capacitance hysteresis obtained also shows the typical asymmetry between the two capacitance peaks, which also reflects the voltage bias seen in the polarization hysteresis.
+In addition, the model replicates the hysteresis loop at lower voltages (Fig.~\ref{fig:4}(a)), where both the shift in coercive voltage and remanent polarization are approximated well.
+As a first step to model the wake-up behavior of the device, with parameters adjusted for oxidation or degradation of the electrodes, lowering the depletion capacitance, the model is able to model the polarization hysteresis of the pristine device (Fig.~\ref{fig:4}(b)) and replicates both the change in coercive voltage as well as remanent polarization, also for sub-loops at a lower voltage of 1.5\,V. This suggests that the depletion capacitance, which we modified to fit the pristine polarization loops, is a plausible factor in the wake-up process.